 …Of course not.

 “Oh, so they do indeed still tell tales of me?” she chuckles, casually standing upwards.
-My assessment was right, she’s definitely quite tall, although still slightly shorter than myself.
+Although she seems roughly my height, I soon discover her legs must be unnaturally tall, as she towers over me…

 “W-Why are you here?”
 I huff, “Haven’t you ruined my life enough?
 What’s the meaning of this?!”